marutim/wp-double-protection/readme.txt

 * Once the plugin is activated and until the user has not set his second password in the user profile, the second password will be same as the first password.
 * Once the second password is set from the user profile, the user would now need to enter the corresponding passwords while login.
 * To reset the second password the user has to follow the default lost password link and it will reset the second password to the newly chosen main password and then the user would have to again set a different second password from the user profile

+You can contribute to the plugin in [Github](https://github.com/marutim/wp-double-protection)

 == Installation ==
 1. Upload "**wp-double-protection**" folder to the "wp-content/**plugins**" directory.